 Babcock State Park is a must-see!
-Beyond the iconic Grist Mill, the park has numerous scenic trails, a beautiful stream, and a relaxing vibe that will help you forget about your worries.
+Beyond the iconic Grist Mill, the park has numerous scenic trails, a beautiful stream, and a relaxing vibe that will help you forget your worries.

 Hikes And Top Sights In Babcock State Park, West Virginia